unleashit/npm-library/packages/login/readme.md

 ### CSS

-Basic css can be imported: `import '@unleashit/login/dist/style.css';`, or you can pass in a custom CSS module.
+Basic css can be imported: `import '@unleashit/login/dist/login.css'`.
+If you use CSS Modules you can either `import '@unleashit/login/dist/login.module.css'` or your custom module and pass to the `cssModuleStyles` prop.
 Please see CSS in the main readme of the repo for more info.

 ### API